crux-eval/eval-arena/README.md

       <li><a href="https://ds1000-code-gen.github.io/">DS1000</a></li>
 </ul>

-The main results can be found at [https://crux-eval.github.io/eval-arena](https://crux-eval.github.io/eval-arena).
-The noise properties are summarized with aggregation by models and by example for each benchmark.
-The method is to run comparisons on all model pairs of each benchmark (hence arena, like chatbot arena but using benchmark data).
-The interactive figures helped convince me that the noise across all matchups behaves predictably and the noise measurements are accurate and meaningful.
-Example level evaluation data is released in `data/`, which might be use for developing better evaluation metrics or better leaderboards.
+The main results measuring noise level, model quality and benchmark quality can be found at [https://crux-eval.github.io/eval-arena](https://crux-eval.github.io/eval-arena).
+The noise properties are summarized with detailed results by models and by examples.
+The method is to run comparisons on all model pairs of each benchmark (hence arena, inspired by chatbot arena but using benchmark data).
+The example level evaluation data is released in `data/`, which might be use for developing better evaluation metrics.

 ## Main findings

 ### Popular benchmarks are noisier than assumed by popular papers.
-The smaller evaluation set tend to have larger noise.
+We measure the noise using both p-values and standard deviations, the value of p-values is discussed [here](https://projecteuclid.org/journals/annals-of-applied-statistics/volume-15/issue-3/The-ASA-presidents-task-force-statement-on-statistical-significance-and/10.1214/21-AOAS1501.full).
 The most popular evaluation in this area is HumanEval+ containing 164 examples.
 According to our analysis, a difference of **6.7% is the minimum required** to achieved a p-value of 0.05 across all pairwise comparisons.
-Even if our bar is lower, we still need a 5% difference to get a p-value of 0.20.
+Even if our bar is lower, we still need a 4% difference to get a p-value of 0.20.
 <!-- MBPP+ needs at at least 4.2% to achieve the p-value of 0.05. -->
 These thresholds can be found in the `p5_min` column of the [summary page](https://crux-eval.github.io/eval-arena).
 Many popular papers in the area contain results that have low statistical significance: [HumanEval](https://arxiv.org/pdf/2107.03374), [mbpp](https://arxiv.org/pdf/2108.07732), [StarCoder 2](https://arxiv.org/pdf/2402.19173), [CodeLlamma](https://arxiv.org/pdf/2308.12950)
 [reflexion](https://arxiv.org/pdf/2303.11366), [self-debugging](https://arxiv.org/pdf/2304.05128), [Coder-Reviewer](https://arxiv.org/pdf/2211.16490).
-To be clear, there are clear benefits of reporting on a consistent set of benchmarks, and these results makes more sense when the noise level is known.
+There are clear benefits of reporting on a common set of benchmarks, and these results makes more sense when interpreted with the noise levels that we can infer from the accuracy differences.

-There seems to be a perception that you always get the right rankings anyways, and perhaps the calculated noise level is too large.
+There seems to be a perception that you always get the right rankings anyways.
 For some counter-examples on [HumanEval+](https://evalplus.github.io/leaderboard.html), some larger models are worse than smaller models for the series of models `Claude-3-`, `CodeGen2-`, `code-`.
 This is less surprising given the noise level involved.
 Inconsistencies in the eval sections of StarCoder2 or CodeLlamma can also be explained by the noise level.

 **The null-hypothesis.**
 The p-value is the probability that data from the null-hypothesis is more extreme than the one observed.
 It should capture that there is no real difference between the pair.
 Our particular null-hypothesis is that model A and B has 0.5 chance of winning against each other (i.e. sign test or McNemar test).
 This is equivalent to predicting from the mixture model where predictions of A and B are used with probability 1/2 each.
 This method can be implemented to produce variance and higher accuracies by chance as long as `#A_win + #B_win` > `#A_win - #B_win`.